SpecFlowOSS/SpecFlow/docs/Getting-Started/Getting-Started-With-A-New-Project.md

 ## Living Documentation

-An easy way to share your feature files with all members of your team is to use the [SpecFlow+ LivingDoc extension](https://marketplace.visualstudio.com/items?itemName=techtalk.techtalk-specflow-plus) to generate a living documentation from your feature files.
+An easy way to share your feature files with all members of your team is to use the [SpecFlow+ LivingDoc extension](https://marketplace.visualstudio.com/items?itemName=techtalk.techtalk-specflow-plus) to generate living documentation from your feature files.

-This documentation can then be accessed from within Azure DevOps without the need of Visual Studio.
+This documentation can then be accessed from within Azure DevOps without the need for Visual Studio.
 Your Gherkin tests constitute an important part of the documentation of your system, describing the intended behavior in human-readable form and providing the basis for discussion with other project stakeholders.

 Many stakeholders will not be able to access your feature files directly in your repository, nor will they be using Visual Studio, so sharing them on a common platform is a big advantage.
 [Learn more about SpecFlow+ LivingDoc](https://specflow.org/plus/livingdoc/).